Fax for Pharmacies: What Pharmacists Still Send by Fax

 Pharmacies regularly fax to insurance companies, PBMs (pharmacy benefit managers), prescriber offices, and state boards of pharmacy.
 If you are looking for specific fax numbers for government agencies, check our IRS fax guide or Social Security fax guide for those specific agencies.

-For a HIPAA-compliant fax cover page to include with prescription and patient documentation, use our free cover page generator to create one in seconds.
+For a healthcare fax cover page to include with prescription and patient documentation, use our free cover page generator to create one during the send workflow.

 Ditch the Fax Machine.
 Keep the Fax.

-FaxDrop sends HIPAA-compliant faxes from any browser.
+FaxDrop sends healthcare faxes from any browser.
 No machine, no toner, no dedicated phone line.
-Start with two free faxes per month.
+Start with 2 free sends per month, up to 5 total pages each including the cover page.